rhmaxdotorg/pulsechain-validator/README.md

 You can run **pulsechain-validator-setup.sh** to setup your validator clients and **monitoring-setup.sh** afterwards to install the graphs and monitoring software.

 Note: the pulsechain validator setup script doesn't install monitoring/metrics packages, however a script to do that is provided.
-It would need to run the validator setup script AND THEN run the monitoring-setup.sh script provided.
+It would need to **run the validator setup script AND THEN run the monitoring-setup.sh script provided**.
 Do not run the monitoring script before installing your validator clients.
 See details in the [Grafana or Prometheus](https://github.com/rhmaxdotorg/pulsechain-validator#setting-up-monitoring-with-prometheus-and-grafana) section.

 Also **check out the introductory blog post** on [Becoming a PulseChain Validator](https://rhmax.org/blog/become-a-pulsechain-validator) for a simple breakdown of how the process works as well as the detailed [setup walkthrough video](https://www.youtube.com/watch?v=cLsTqTwxMko).